What Is Damascus Steel And German Steel?

 German knives are usually made with stainless steel, which has a Rockwell scale rating of 56-58.
 Stainless steel contains chromium.
 This is what lowers the Rockwell scale rating.
 The benefit is a knife blade that resists corrosion and rust.

-Cooks generally agree that German-style, stainless steel knife blades are hardier than Japanese-style blades.
+Cooks generally agree that German-style, stainless steel knife blades are bolder than Japanese-style blades.
 There’s less concern about chipping or breaking the blade of a German-style knife.
 Its durability means you can use it for more cutting and chopping tasks.

 The softer characteristic of the steel still provides a sharp edge, but stainless steel will require you to hone and sharpen it more often.
 The softer steel also makes the blade easier to sharpen the blade — even though a stainless steel blade means that a German knife will lose its sharp edge quicker than its Japanese counterpart, which is made of high-carbon steel.